KSP-KOS/KOS/doc/source/structures/misc/config.rst

     :access: Get/Set
     :type: :struct:`Boolean`

+    *This is settable by use of the "Toggle Autopilot" Action Group too.*

     When this is set to True, it suppresses all of kOS's attempts to override the steering, throttle, or translation controls, leaving them entirely under manual control.
 It is intended to be a way